New York Pass and tourist cards: complete guide 2026

 There are several, each with specific logic and benefits, depending on the type of trip you are planning.

-In this guide you will find a detailed comparison of the major passes to New York City, with clear explanations, practical examples, and helpful tips for making an informed choice without making mistakes.
+In this guide you will find a detailed comparison of the main cards available, with clear explanations, practical examples and useful tips for making an informed choice without making mistakes.

 INDEX